qiwi/masker/packages/limiter/README.md

 ```

 ## Usage
-To limit the execution depth:
+To limit the execution steps:
 ```typescript
 import {createMasker, pipeline, createPipe} from '@qiwi/masker-common' import {pipe as limiter} from '@qiwi/masker-limiter'